-I am Director of the Noon Centre for Equality and Diversity in Business and Associate Prof in Public and Social Policy at the University of East London, United Kingdom and Associate of (1) the Centre for Employment Relations, Innovation & Change at the Leeds University Business School, and (2) the Work Futures Research Centre at the University of Southampton.
+I am Director of the Noon Centre for Equality and Diversity in Business and Associate Professor in Public and Social Policy at the University of East London, United Kingdom.

 I serve as an Associate Editor of the Journal of Family Studies; Editorial Member of the International Journal of Care & Caring; and a Guest co-Editor a Special Issue of the Journal of Comparative Policy Analysis: Research & Practice (JCPA) on the methodological challenges for comparative welfare state research.

-Prior to coming to the UK, I was a Welfare Studies Fellow at Umeå University in Sweden and served as a policy adviser to central governments and international policy-making communities.
+Prior to this post, I was a Building Sustainable Societies Fellow at the University of Leeds, Welfare Studies Fellow at Umeå University in Sweden and senior policy adviser to central governments and international policy-making communities.

 I investigate the intersections between the welfare state, policy, markets and work+family of men and women over the life course and across families / welfare states, and paths to social sustainability and well-being.
 I apply comparative perspectives and innovative policy analysis methodologies.